 You can get involved on your local forest whenever it undergoes the Forest Planning process.
-Outdoor Alliance is involved in the Forest Planning in 4 different regions and is helping guide outdoor enthusiasts through the process.
+Outdoor Alliance is involved in the Forest Planning in a few different regions and is helping guide outdoor enthusiasts through the process.
 Learn more and sign up to stay in the loop by clicking on the region that interests you:

 Southern sierra nevada

 Get involved to protect the Inyo, Sierra, and Sequoia National Forests in California.